suyash-rgb/PinCode-API-Project/README.md

    **cURL:** `https://localhost:44337/api/Pincode/officetype/officename/{{officeName}}`
    **Description:** Pass the Office Name value in the request and get the office type for the corresponding office name.
    **Response:**

+## Development Journey

+1. **Planning:** We start with thorough planning and requirement gathering to ensure a clear understanding of the project goals.
+2. **Design:** We focus on creating a robust architecture and design that can accommodate future scalability and maintainability.
+3. **Implementation:** Our development process follows best practices and coding standards to ensure high-quality code.
+4. **Testing:** We conduct rigorous testing at different stages to identify and fix bugs early in the development cycle.
+5. **Deployment:** We use continuous integration and deployment practices to streamline the release process.
+6. **Feedback:** We value feedback from users and contributors to continuously improve our project.

 ## Contributing